 King County is increasingly racially and ethnically diverse, although much of the diversity is concentrated in particular areas within the county.

-The trend in the United States as a whole reveals a shrinking population of white residents from 2000 to 2014; however, only Hispanic residents significantly increased their share of the total population in that time period.
+The trend in the United States as a whole reveals a shrinking population of white residents from 2000 to 2017; Hispanic and Asian residents both significantly increased their share of the total population in that time period.

 A look at the detailed 2010 Census data shows that while King County is quite diverse, much of the diversity is concentrated in particular areas of the County.
 South Seattle and southwest King County show high concentrations of minority populations, while the easternmost reaches of the county continue to be predominantly white.

 A steadily increasing proportion of King County residents are foreign-born.